ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS Clients and Proof Fetching

 \[
-tjr: I am establishing a term here "Proof Fetching" to refer to the part of STH Pollination that involves getting includion or consistency proofs.
+tjr: I am establishing a term here "Proof Fetching" to refer to the part of STH Pollination that involves getting inclusion or consistency proofs.
 This avoids us having to say "resolve SCTs or Historical STHs" everywhere.
 \]